t-nissie/feram/README.md

 From the feram-0.23.00unstable, some tools are renamed by adding feram_ in their heads.

-A bug in src/27example-BaTiO3-new-param-E_wave/generator.sh is fixed.
-You can generate some input files automatically now.

 ## Known bug
 OpenMP-parallelization does not work efficiently over two or